pantheon-systems/documentation/source/content/guides/frontend-performance/06-code-css.md

 ## Reduce Code Size

-This section provides an overview of avaiable tools and techniques to reduce code size.
+This section provides an overview of available tools and techniques to reduce code size.

 ## GZIP Compression